crisdlch/cristopherdlch/README.md

-### 👋 Hi there, I'm Cristopher from Perú
+### 👋 Hi welcome to my GitHub
-#### I'm a Software Developer who in recent years has focused on the frontend and now I am learning everything related to blockchain and web3
+#### I'm Cristopher from Perú and I'm a Software Developer who in recent years has focused on the frontend and now I am learning everything related to blockchain and
+web3

 ### 💻 Some technologies I use
 ![React.JS](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)